elsachialee/Adapply/README.md

   Work Experience:

-2008.11 - - 2011.07:		Shanghai Bones Studios Co., Ltd
+1. 2008.11 - - 2011.07:   Position: Co-funder   Shanghai Bones Studios Co., Ltd

-					Position: Co-funder
-	Set up and implement policy and regulations; draft staff handbook 	Generate the agreements and benefits with employees 	Supervise the sourcing of suppliers and contracts
+  * Set up and implement policy and regulations; draft staff handbook
+  * Generate the agreements and benefits with employees
+  * Supervise the sourcing of suppliers and contracts
-	Conduct employee performance reviews with other funders 	As the key person dealing with all the affairs
+  * Conduct employee performance reviews with other funders
+  * As the key person dealing with all the affairs
-	Submit administration cost summaries and monthly budget reports to other funders 	Establish and keep good relations with related government departments
+  * Submit administration cost summaries and monthly budget reports to other funders
+  * Establish and keep good relations with related government departments

 2006.04 - - 2008.10: 		Electronic Arts computer software (Shanghai) Co., Ltd